PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 This code is just as readable as synchronous code, the only different is that whenever we call a function that returns a promise, we must remember to use the `await` operator to wait for the promise to be resolved or rejected.

 Whenever you use the `await` operator in a function, you must mark that function with the `async` keyword.
-A function marked with the `async` keyword always returns back a promise that will resolve to the value you `return` back from the function.
+A function marked with the `async` keyword always returns back a promise that resolves to the value you `return` back from the function.
 An example of that is shown in <FigureNumber /> below.

 <Figure caption="Example of async functions.">